List of awards and nominations received by One Direction

-One Direction are an English-Irish boy band consisting of members Niall Horan, Liam Payne, Harry Styles and Louis Tomlinson.
-In addition, Zayn Malik was a member until his departure from the band, announced on 25 March 2015.
+One Direction are an English-Irish boy band consisting of members Niall Horan, Harry Styles and Louis Tomlinson.
+In addition, Zayn Malik was a member until his departure from the band in March 2015, as was, Liam Payne until his death in October 2024.
 One Direction have released five albums, Up All Night (2011), Take Me Home (2012), Midnight Memories (2013), Four (2014), and Made in the A.M.
 (2015).
 The band has won numerous awards, among them six Billboard Music Awards, seven Brit Awards, seven American Music Awards and 28 Teen Choice Awards.

-4Music Video Honours
+Music Video Honours

 The Music Video Honours is an Annual music awards show by 4Music, a music and entertainment channel in the United Kingdom and available on some digital television providers in the Republic of Ireland.
 One Direction have received eight awards out of eight nominations.

 American Music Awards

 The American Music Awards, (AMA) is an annual American music awards show, created by Dick Clark in 1973 for ABC when the network's contract to present the Grammy Awards expired.
 Unlike the Grammys, which are awarded on the basis of votes by members of the Recording Academy, the AMAs are determined by a poll of the public and music buyers.
 One Direction have won seven out of ten awards.